RespiradorHacker/OpenLung/README.md

 *WARNING/DISCLAIMER: Whenever possible, please seek professional medical care with proper equipment setup by trained individuals.
 Do not use random information you found on the internet.
 We are not medical professionals, just people on the internet.*

-# How To Join the Development
+# How To Join in Development:
 1. Fill out our Expression of Interest Form [here](https://opensourceventilator.ie/register) if you haven't already.
 *This step is mandatory and it’s how we will find you to match your skills to areas you can help.
 If you have fabrication equipment, also fill out this form.*
 2. We will reach out when your noted skills are needed, until then please check out the following: